ccrosetti/tensorflow-r/README.md

 Additionally, the objective is to document the right steps to setup the R interface to Keras and TensorFlow as described in this page: https://keras.rstudio.com/

-While the setup instructions coming from the above page seems to be very straightforward, you need to pay close attention on how to align all software components, versions and switches.
+While the setup instructions coming from the above page seems to be very straightforward, you need to pay close attention on how to align all software components, versions and configuration switches.

 Prerequisites: